 Appropriateness of any alternative requirements, if any, for admission into the program such as minimum grade point average or additional languages or portfolios, along with how the program recognizes prior work or learning experience.

 The degree program is intended for direct entry from high school and provides a path for students to graduate within four years.
 In addition, there is a second-chance pathway for current UTSC student who may not have known of the degree or want to change majors.
-However students with more than 10 credits will be ineligible for this second-chance pathway.
+However, students with more than 10 credits will be ineligible for this second-chance pathway.
 We find these policies to be appropriate and ensure that students are able to graduate within the standard four-year time frame.

 Structure